Get Help Today(855) 593-1695

 can be any other mental health disorder someone has along with an addiction, it’s called a co-occurring disorder.
 Some co-occurring disorders can worsen addiction and applying self-love can neutralize feelings associated with some co-occurring disorders.
 For example, patients in recovery who have low self-esteem may find applying self-love therapy allows them to value themselves in deeper ways.

 People who struggle with depression, anxiety, and addiction may ruminate over past regrets, struggling to accept their decisions and garner self-trust to feel satisfied.
-People who struggle with feelings of inadequacy, practice self-harm, or have low self-worth can heal with self-love therapy.
+People who struggle with feelings of inadequacy may engage in self-harm, or have low-self-worth, but can heal with the practice of self-love therapy.
 They can own all of their strengths and weaknesses, removing guilt and shame often at the root of many addictions.
-Including self-love therapy in a comprehensive treatment plan in easy day increases feelings of happiness.
+Including self-love therapy practices in a comprehensive treatment plan increases feelings of happiness and self-worth.

 Call now to be connected to a treatment provider.

 Self-love can be honored daily and manifested by our psychological and behavioral practices.
 Self-love therapy teaches us to accept one’s self.
-Becoming more tolerant of your shortcomings, strengths, and perceived weaknesses is powerful.
-Nobody has power over how people perceive themselves, as self-love can discourage toxic behaviors or relationships.
+Becoming more accepting of your shortcomings, strengths, and perceived weaknesses is powerful.
+Nobody has power over how people perceive themselves, and self-love can discourage toxic behaviors or relationships.